utkarshsingh010504/decodelabs_tasks/README.md

 The goal of this project is to predict the species of a flower based on its structural characteristics.
 The workflow includes:
 1. **Data Cleaning:** Removing duplicate entries and handling missing values to ensure high data quality.
 2. **Feature Engineering:** Separating independent features ($X$) from the target label ($y$).
+3. **EDA:** Apply Exploratory Data Analysis.
-3. **Model Training:** Splitting the data into training and testing sets, then fitting a KNN classifier.
+4. **Model Training:** Splitting the data into training and testing sets, then fitting a KNN classifier.
-4. **Evaluation:** Scoring the model's predictive accuracy on unseen test data.
+5. **Evaluation:** Scoring the model's predictive accuracy on unseen test data.

 ---